 Going forward (market permitting) we will continue to deploy our strategy to consolidate our position by strengthening our customer relations as we diversify and increase the scope of our services.
-This will result in increased access to markets linked to operating mines or mine expansion and are much less volatile than our traditional exploration business.

-Finally, the shared goal that everybody in the Company is focused and committed to is to continue to restore Foraco as an industry leading and profitable Company while deleverage our balance sheet as quickly as possible.
+Finally, the shared goal that everybody in the Company is focused and committed to is to continue to restore Foraco as an industry leading and profitable Company while deleveraging our balance sheet as quickly as possible.

-On behalf of our dedicated employees, senior management and Foraco's Board of Directors, we thank you for your continued support Sincerely,
+On behalf of our dedicated employees, senior management and Foraco's Board of Directors, we thank you for your continued support.

+Sincerely,